Koredotcom/docs/docs/gale/models/fine-tune-models/create-a-fine-tuned-model.md

     Or

-    * Select Hugging Face connection.
+    * Select Hugging Face connection to use.
 For more information about how to connect to Hugging Face account, see [How to Connect to your Hugging Face Account](../../integrations/how-to-to-connect-to-your-hugging-face-account.md).

     <img src="../images/base-model-section.png" alt="Base Model Section" title="Base Model Section" style="border: 1px solid gray; zoom:80%;">

-1. In the **Fine-Tuning configuration** section:
+1. In the **Fine-tuning configuration** section:

     * Select a **Fine-tuning type** that you want to fine-tune for your requirements.